DymNomZ/Notes/README.md

 - Dark mode?
 Notes! automatically sets the font and icons to black or white depending on the brightness of your chosen color!

 ### 📂 Folders
-- Want to group notes together?
+- Want to group notes?
 No problem.
 Just click on the folder icon and create a folder, then move the notes to that folder.
 Easy!

 ### 🔄 Reordering
 - Newly added notes always get added to the bottom, but don't worry, as Notes! allows you to reorder your notes!